e04/go-irl/README.md

 ### Available Options

+- **`-mode`** (default: `standalone`)
+  Operation mode for the application.
+Available modes:
+  - **`standalone`**: Default mode.
+Runs both SRTLA server and SRT proxy on the same machine.
+Use this when you can open ports directly on your streaming computer.
+  - **`server`**: Runs only the SRTLA server component.
+Use this when deploying on a VPS or cloud server with public IP access.
+  - **`client`**: Runs the SRT proxy, browser source, and WebSocket server.
+Use this on your local machine when the SRTLA server is running on a remote VPS.

+**Note:** Use server/client mode when you cannot open ports on your home network due to router restrictions, ISP limitations, or firewall policies.
+In this setup, deploy the server component on a VPS or cloud server with public IP access, and run the client component locally where OBS is installed.

+- **`-srtPort`** (required for `server` and `clent` modes, default: `5001`)
+  SRT port for communication between server and client modes.
+In server mode, this is the port where the SRT stream will be output.
+In client mode, this is the port where the client will connect to receive the SRT stream from the server.

 - **`-bs-port`** (default: `9999`)
   Port for the Browser Source web application.
 This is the port where the web interface for displaying stream statistics will be served.
+Available in `client` and `standalone` modes.

 - **`-udp-port`** (default: `5002`)
   Port for the UDP downstream.
 This is the port where the processed stream will be output for OBS to consume.
+Available in `client` and `standalone` modes.

 - **`-ws-port`** (default: `8888`)
   WebSocket server port.
 This port is used for real-time communication between the stream processor and the browser source for displaying statistics and enabling automatic scene switching.
+Available in `client` and `standalone` modes.

 - **`-srtla-port`** (default: `5000`)
   Port for the SRTLA upstream.
 This is the port where your mobile streaming client (IRL Pro, Moblin, BELABOX, etc.) will connect to send the bonded stream.
+Available in `server` and `standalone` modes.

 - **`-passphrase`** (default: `""`)
   Optional passphrase for SRT encryption.
 When set, both the server and client must use the same passphrase to establish a secure encrypted connection.
 This adds an extra layer of security to your stream.

-- **`-verbose`** (default: `false`)
-  Enable verbose logging in SRTLA.
-Use this flag to get detailed logging information for troubleshooting connection issues.
+Available in `client` and `standalone` modes.

 ## Getting Started